egor-ciu/lrqa-nla-project/README.md

 # Low-Rank Quaternion Approximation for Color Image Processing

-## Abstract
-Low-rank matrix approximation (LRMA)-based methods have been highly successful for grayscale image processing.
-For color images, LRMA typically restores each color channel independently using the monochromatic model or processes the concatenation of three color channels using the concatenation model.
-However, these approaches might not fully exploit the high correlation among RGB channels.
-To overcome this, we introduce a novel low-rank quaternion approximation (LRQA) model.
-This model encodes a color image pixel as a pure quaternion matrix, rather than a scalar, to better leverage the inter-channel correlations.
-Additionally, LRQA imposes a low-rank constraint on the constructed quaternion matrix.

 ## Overview
 This repository contains the implementation of the LRQA model for color image denoising.
 The model's effectiveness is demonstrated through improved performance image processing tasks, as compared to traditional least-squares complex decomposition(LSCD) method.